-With the initial application, the Level 1 or Level 2 applicant is expected to submit completed IHCS

-Project Report Approval Request forms (available on the ACLS Web site) for two (2) projects, which has instruction imbedded in the forms.
-The subject of the proposed Project Reports MUST be approved by the IHCP before the Project Reports are submitted.
+With the initial application, the Level 1 or Level 2 applicant is expected to submit completed ACLS IHCS Project Report Approval Request forms (available on the ACLS Web site, bottom right of home page, then "Public Forms" under "Resources") for two (2) projects, which has instruction imbedded in the forms.
+The subject of the proposed Project Reports MUST be approved by the ACLS IHCP before the Project Reports are submitted.
 The purpose of the Approval Request submission is to ensure the projects are of sufficient merit before the Candidate proceeds with writing the Project Reports.